Vyral/christal-johnson/_posts/2021-12-16-how-were-helping-the-youth-with-be-a-blessing.md

 3:15—Why unaccompanied youths are a growing and troubling trend at the school

-4:50—Our Be a Blessing goals for 2021 and how you can help us
+4:50—Our "Be a Blessing" goals for 2021 and how you can help us

 6:00—How we’re paying it forward to Erin and the kids she wants to help